 As previewed in Part 1 of this blog series, our Global eLearning sales team exhibited at the 2018 ATD International Conference in San Diego during the week of May 7.
-As part of the three-day conference, we wanted to gain knowledge as to what obstacles or “pain” was being experienced by those who were involved with these type of projects, or, were exploring localization initiatives that were not executed.
-Global eLearning is a premiere provider of localization and language services to the L&D industry, so we know many of the challenges faced by our prospective clients – cost, turnaround, complexity, ROI, etc.
+As part of the three-day conference, we wanted to gain knowledge as to what obstacles or “pain” were being experienced by those who were involved with these types of projects, or, were exploring localization initiatives that were not executed.
+Global eLearning is a premier provider of localization and language services to the L&D industry, so we know many of the challenges faced by our prospective clients – cost, turnaround, complexity, ROI, etc.

 Naturally, we walked into the event with certain hypotheses as to what the majority of responders would say and then casually prepared our concise solutions of how Global eLearning may overcome these challenges; i.e., the standard prep for any EXPO.

 Low and behold, we quickly needed to adapt to a new challenge as the crowds flowed from former President Obama’s keynote address into the EXPO Hall.
 Our custom banner, with its own story of being created at a FedEx store the night before, boldly announced our survey with the question, “What is your localization pain point?”
 Unfortunately, about 1/3 of our booth visitors did not know what the term “localization” even meant!
 As it turns out, Mr. Obama’s draw was a mass of people who were not cognizant of the terminology associated with our central (and only) question of the survey.

 For the first few hours, it appeared that our simple survey was turning into repeating 5-10 minute infomercials so that we could bridge the gap of understanding for the term localization.
 Not that the time was wasted, most patrons were very gracious to invest the time to learn about the concept of converting English learning content into other languages and adapting them to targeted cultures.